klok0693/demo/documentation/gui_features.md

 The challenges came from differences in platform lifecycles, event handling, and underlying behavior.
 JavaFX follows a frame-driven rendering model, while Swing relies on passive repainting and the EDT.
 Some UI and UX aspects were sensitive to these differences, but they were resolved.
+Some tests also required tinkering, mostly in the way how application being initialized

 The most unresolved area is markup and styling.
 Swing lacks native CSS support, and defining layouts and styles purely in code is verbose and difficult to maintain.